CallBackProtocol/Rewards-dapp/README.md

-# Multi-Chain Transaction Signing Demo

-This repository contains a demo application that demonstrates the process of signing transactions on multiple blockchain networks using a single NEAR account.
-The application supports signing transactions on Ethereum (ETH), Binance Smart Chain (BNB), and Bitcoin (BTC) testnets.
+# 0xFeedback

+This repository contains a demo application with rewards for 0xfeedback end users.

 ## Features

-- Sign transactions on ETH, BNB, and BTC testnets using a NEAR account
+- Sign in with phone number and authenticate using OTP
-- Derive addresses for each supported chain based on a derivation path
-- Check account balances on each supported chain
-- Send transactions on each supported chain

 ## Prerequisites